Step Back in Time at Gyeongbokgung Palace: Dress Up as Korean Royalty in Seoul!

 • Private or Small Group Tour: For a deeper dive into the palace’s fascinating history, consider booking a private or small group tour.

-Gyeongbokgung Palace is open every day except Tuesdays.
+Opening Hours: Gyeongbokgung Palace is open every day except Tuesdays.

 What to see in Gyeongbokgung Palace?

-The palace grounds are massive, and there’s a lot to take in!
+The palace grounds are massive, and there’s a lot to take in.
 Here are the highlights you shouldn’t miss:

 • The Changing of the Guard Ceremony: Catch this colourful traditional ritual at 11:00 AM and 2:00 PM daily.